 Across the spectrum of coaching, the ‘Wheel of Life’ is considered an invaluable and highly personalized tool.
 The premise of the exercise is simple.

-It’s designed to help clients find out which areas of their lives they are happy with and which areas they want to focus on in an attempt to improve their quality of life.
+Based on my first-hand experience, it’s designed to help clients find out which areas of their lives they are happy with and which areas they want to focus on in an attempt to improve their quality of life.

 Step 1: Ask your client to take a look at the eight categories: